ZekunYin/RabbitSketch/README.md

 make
 ```

-We will find exist a file named "libsketch.a" in the build.
+We will find exist a file named "librabbitsketch.a" in the build.

 ### Testing (C++)

-Then we copy libsketch.a into the catalog named "example" and test.
+Then we copy librabbitsketch.a into the catalog named "example" and test.

 Step:

 ```
 cd ../examples/

-cp ../build/libsketch.a .
+cp ../build/librabbitsketch.a .

 make